A 2nd Anniversary Report on the BP Gulf Oil Spill

 As for the Controlled Opposition which may be executed through a formal COINTELPRO Op, an environmental advocacy organization would have to be set up like a CIA special task force where each member executes on a strictly need-to-know-basis and the entire operation is strictly compartmentalized, in addition to being completely firewalled where it concerns internet services, both software and hardware.

-What enviro organization in the world can ever practically function under such conditions in order to protect itself and effectively stave off attacks from any direction, at any time?!
+What environmental organization in the world can ever practically function under such conditions in order to protect itself and effectively stave off attacks from any direction, at any time?!